 This module provides an introduction to medieval European history in the period 500–1500.
 It offers a fresh and stimulating approach to the major forces instrumental in the shaping of politics, society and culture in Europe.
 Through a series of thematically linked lectures and seminars, you will be introduced to key factors determining changes in the European experience over time, as well as important continuities linking the period as a whole.
-Amongst the topics to be considered are: political structures and organization; social and economic life and cultural developments.
-You will have a one hour lecture and one hour seminar each week.
+Amongst the topics to be considered are: political structures and organisation; social and economic life and cultural developments.
+You will usually spend two hours in lectures and seminars each week.

 This module introduces you to major issues in the social, political and cultural history of Europe in the early modern period by analysing demographic, religious, social and cultural changes that took place between 1500 and 1789.
 You will examine the tensions produced by warfare, religious conflict, the changing relationships between rulers, subjects and political elites, trends in socio-economic development and the discovery of the ‘New World’.
-You will spend two hours per week in lectures and seminars.
+You will usually spend two hours in lectures and seminars each week.

 In the first semester, the module provides a chronology of modern history from c.1789–1945 which concentrates principally on key political developments in European and global history such as the French Revolution, the expansion of the European empires and the two World Wars.
 The second semester will look more broadly at economic, social and cultural issues, such as industrialisation, urbanisation, changing artistic forms and ideological transformations in order to consider the nature of modernity.
-You will spend two hours per week in lectures and seminars.
+You will usually spend two hours in lectures and seminars each week.

 Heroes and Villains in the Middle Ages

 The module compares and contrasts key historical, legendary and fictional figures to examine the development of western medieval values and ideologies such as monasticism, chivalry and kingship.
 It explores how individuals shaped ideal types and how they themselves strove to match medieval archetypes.
-The binary oppositions between ‘good’ and ‘bad’ are explored through study of the ‘bad king’, and the creation of villains such as the Jew.
-You will spend four hours per week in lectures and seminars.
+The binary oppositions between ‘good’ and ‘bad’ are explored through study of the ‘bad king’, and the creation of stereotypical villains such as ‘the Jew’.
+You will usually spend three hours in lectures and seminars each week.

-This module addresses evidence for crusader motivation and experience through sources relating to crusading activity in Europe and the Middle East from the late eleventh century to the mid- thirteenth century.
+This module addresses evidence for crusader motivation and experience through sources relating to crusading activity in Europe and the Middle East from the late eleventh century to the mid-13th century.
 It seeks to understand how crusaders saw themselves and their enemies, their experiences and activity on crusade and as settlers, and how this horrifying yet enduringly fascinating process has been interpreted historically.
-You will have five hours per week in lectures and seminars.
+You will usually spend three hours in lectures and seminars each week.

 The Venetian Republic, 1450–1575

-This module explores the nature of the Venetian Republic in the later fifteenth and sixteenth centuries.
+This module explores the nature of the Venetian Republic in the later 15th and 16th centuries.
 It examines the constitution, its administrative and judicial system, its imperial and military organisation, but will above all focus on the city and its inhabitants itself.
 The module will discuss the enormous cultural dynamism of the city (especially the visual arts from the Bellini to Tintoretto and Veronese), changing urban fabric, the role of ritual and ceremony, the position of the Church, and class and gender.
-You will spend four hours each week in lectures and seminars for this module.
+You will usually spend three hours in lectures and seminars each week.

 De-Industrialisation: A Social and Cultural History, 1970–1990

 This module examines the social and cultural impact of economic change in three traditional industrial regions in the UK, Germany and the US in the 1970s and 1980s.
 It takes thematic approaches, exploring topics including: overlaps and differences between Contemporary History and the Social Sciences; change and decline in traditional industries such as coal, steel and shipbuilding; political responses to industrial change, with a particular focus on industrial conflict over closures, among others.
-You will spend four hours per week in lecture and seminars.
+You will usually spend three hours in lectures and seminars each week.

 Soviet State and Society

 This module examines political, social and economic transformations in the Soviet Union from the October Revolution of 1917 to Gorbachev’s attempted reforms and the collapse of the state in 1991.
 You will look at Russia both from the top down (state-building strategies; leadership and regime change; economic and social policy formulation and implementation) and from the bottom up (societal developments and the changing structures and practices of everyday life).
-You will spend four hours per week in lectures and seminars.
+You will usually spend three hours in lectures and seminars each week.

 This can be done either in History or Politics.
-For history, the module involves the in-depth study of a historical subject from which you will create a 10,000 word dissertation.
+For history, the module involves the in-depth study of a historical subject from which you will produce a 10,000 word dissertation.
 You will have regular meetings with your supervisor and a weekly one hour lecture to guide you through this task.
-You can also choose a topic in politics and the dissertation length is 12,000 words.
+For politics, you choose a topic in politics and the dissertation length is 12,000 words.

 Politics and Drugs

-This module examines the implications of narcotics abuse for the political system from both a national and international perspective.
-Contemporary British drug policy will be the explored and questions raised by drug control policy will be discussed.
-You will consider the production, consumption and trade of drugs as a global problem.
-You will spend around three hours a week in lectures and seminars studying for this module.
+This module studies the implications of the growing abuse of narcotics for the political system from both a national and international perspective.
+It will examine the production, consumption and trade in drugs as an international problem.

 Samurai Revolution: Reinventing Japan, 1853–78

-This module surveys the dramatic cultural encounter in the nineteenth century as the world of the samurai was confronted by Western expansion and the Age of Steam.
+This module surveys the dramatic cultural encounter in the 19th century as the world of the samurai was confronted by Western expansion and the Age of Steam.
 It explores the forces at work in Japan’s rapid transformation from an ‘ancien régime’ under the rule of the Shogun into a ‘modern’ imperial power.
 Original documents examined in class draw on the growing range of Japanese primary sources available in English translation, together with the extensive works of Victorian diplomats, newspaper correspondents and other foreign residents in the treaty ports.
-You will have a three hour seminar each week to study for this module.
+You will have four hours of lectures and seminars each week for this module.